 The Commission believes it can play a useful role by using the NUA to look out 20 years and recommending to Council and partners ways in which Vancouver and the region can implement the NUA, in particular by encouraging a more integrated approach, within a participatory planning and implementation framework.
 We believe this is best done by an ‘inside/outside’ commission that can experiment, reflect and learn in an iterative loop.

-In 2017, The Commission proposes to undertake a series of workshops, working group meetings and events, that will come together in the winter of 2017 in a Vancouver Summit focused on the future.
-The workshops, meetings and events are intended to reach out to the broad Vancouver community (and its diverse and varied constituents) to best understand community concerns, aspirations, and priorities as well as benefit from collective wisdom in identifying potential strategies.
-The Summit would bring together the best ideas from the various working groups and selected associates and researchers to establish a baseline for future actions.
-Having identified the vision, the Summit would start a process to set our 5 year goals, including outcomes, monitoring and reporting methodologies.
+In 2017, The Commission undertook a series of workshops, working group meetings and events, culminating in a policy summit er in October 2017 focused on resiliency and Vancouver’s future.
+The workshops, meetings and events reached out to the broad Vancouver community (and its diverse and varied constituents) to help us understand community concerns, aspirations, and priorities as well as benefit from collective wisdom in identifying potential strategies.
+The Summit brought together great ideas from various working groups and selected researchers to establish a baseline for future actions.

-Although the specific topics of focus will be modified by ongoing analysis of the Quito outcomes and consultations over 2017, several themes have been identified as of particular interest to the Commission: They include:
+Going forward several other theme have been identified as of particular interest to the Commission: They include:

 - A ‘City for All’: addressing the issues of inclusion, reconciliation and diversity to work towards a caring city that leaves no resident behind.

 - Communities and Corridors: strengthening the development of complete, sustainable communities/neighbourhoods, and an understanding of neighbourhoods and their evolution in light of mobility corridors and affordability.
 Balancing the development of “place” and “passage” when done well, can support a vibrant civic community.